Northwest Justice Summit – A Retrospective

 Opening and Worship: As we readied to officially open the 2019 Justice Summit, we expressed our gratitude and commitment to the indigenous peoples on whose occupied land we were meeting, and then joined our voices in song.
 Rev. Mary Gear, Olympia UU Congregation’s newly called minister, followed with an inspiring homily that challenged participants to recognize and adapt to the profound implications of intersectionality for our personal lives, for our advocacy, and for our efforts to work with and follow the lead of oppressed folx.
 Rev. Gear reminded us of a traditional image of jewels woven into a tapestry, noting that movement of any jewel compelled movement in all of them.
 This image, akin to the Unitarian Universalist 7th principle of interdependence, proved a foundational aspect of intersecting oppressions, power systems, and relationships which we would explore during the rest of the summit.

-- Civil and Criminal Justice Systems facilitated by Julia Cochrane; Session report coming soon.
+- Civil and Criminal Justice Systems facilitated by Julia Cochrane; Session Report

-- Democracy Imperiled, facilitated by John Hilke; Session report coming soon.
+- Democracy Imperiled, facilitated by John Hilke; Session Report

-- Environmental Justice, facilitated by Deb Cruz; Session report coming soon.
+- Environmental Justice, facilitated by Deb Cruz; Session Report

 Keynote: To close our summit, Juan Alaniz gifted our Summit participants with his personal perspectives on the importance of intersectionality, which he tempered with understanding and compassion.
 He spoke of his work in healthcare administration and how it led him to his role as Diversity, Equity, and Inclusion Manager for the WA State Health Care Authority.
 He pointed out that incorporating intersectionality is essential for the future.
 He also emphasized that it is work that cannot be rushed.
 It is a life’s work that requires nurturing as well as patience.
 Doing so offers great rewards for both individuals and society.
 Learn from his Power Point coming soon here!